ettysekhon/redux-demo/redux-simple/testing.md

 We use the following libraries:

 * [mocha](https://github.com/mochajs/mocha) test framework
-* [expect](https://github.com/mjackson/expect) a popular assertion library used in open source many of the biggest React projects.
+* [expect](https://github.com/mjackson/expect) a popular assertion library used in open source React projects.
 It also provides spy functions so there is no need for an extra library like Sinon for this.
-* [jsdom](https://github.com/tmpvar/jsdom) this provides a headless DOM for React to use in tests, it is very fast.
+* [jsdom](https://github.com/tmpvar/jsdom) this provides a headless DOM for React to use in tests.
+It is very fast.
 * [Enzyme](https://github.com/airbnb/enzyme) provides a jquery like API to assert, manipulate, and traverse React output and is an alternative to react test utils.
 * [nock](https://github.com/pgte/nock) to mock http requests.
 * [karma](https://github.com/karma-runner/karma) to run tests in a various browsers as required.